cbmi-group/DeepETPicker/README.md

 - Val dataset ids: datasets used for validation.
 You can click `Dataset list` to obain the dataset ids firstly.
 - Number of classes:  particle classes you want to pick
 - Batch size: a number of samples processed before the model is updated.
 It is determined by your GPU memory, reducing this parameter might be helpful if you encounter out of memory error.
+- Patch size: the sizes of subtomogram.
+It needs to be a multiple of 8.
+It is recommended that this value is not less than 64, and the default value is 72.
 - Learning rate:  the step size at each iteration while moving toward a minimum of a loss function.
 - Max epoch: total training epochs.
 The default value 60 is usually sufficient.
 - GPU id: the GPUs used for training, e.g. 0,1,2,3 denotes using GPUs of 0-4.
 You can run the following command to get the information of available GPUs: nvidia-smi.